Margaret Lydia Faith Coote1

 M, #13774, b.
 7 April 1967

-Sebastian Martin Coote Hill was born on 7 April 1967.1 He is the son of Colin Patrick Annesley Martin Hill and Margaret Lydia Faith Coote.1 He married Margaret Warne Heher, daughter of John Robert Heher, on 19 September 1998.2
+Sebastian Martin Coote Hill was born on 7 April 1967.1 He is the son of Colin Patrick Annesley Martin Hill and Margaret Lydia Faith Purdon Coote.1 He married Margaret Warne Heher, daughter of John Robert Heher, on 19 September 1998.2

-Sebastian Martin Coote Hill graduated from Rutgers University with the degree of Bachelor of Arts (B.A.).2 He was a producer for Fox News Channel.2
+He graduated from Rutgers, State University of New Jersey, New Brunswick, New Jersey, U.S.A.G, with a Bachelor of Arts (B.A.)2 He was a producer for Fox News Channel.2

 Child of Sebastian Martin Coote Hill and Margaret Warne Heher